snissn/back-goes-backwards/outline.md

     - Travels from the face down the anterior body to the second toe.
     - Involved in digestion and front body strength.
   - **Balancing Yin and Yang**
-    - Though a yang meridian, its anterior pathway aids in maintaining balance during twists.
+    - Though a Yang meridian, its anterior pathway aids in maintaining balance during twists.

 - **14.1.6 Large Intestine Meridian (Yang Ming)**
   - **Pathway and Functions**